 Understanding Traditional Teas

-Traditional teas are a wide range of beverages made primarily from the Camellia sinensis plant.
-The most common types include:
+Traditional teas are drinks that come mainly from the Camellia sinensis plant.
+The most usual kinds are:

-- Black tea: Fully oxidized leaves offering a robust flavor and dark color.
+Black tea: Fully oxidized leaves give a strong taste and dark color.

-- Green tea: Leaves that are steamed or pan-fired to prevent oxidation, preserving a lighter taste and green hue.
+Green tea: Leaves are steamed or pan-fired to stop oxidation, keeping a lighter taste and green look.

-- Herbal teas: Infusions made from various herbs, flowers, fruits, or other plant materials without true tea leaves.
+Herbal teas: Drinks made by soaking herbs, flowers, fruits, or other plant parts with no real tea leaves.

 Preparation Methods

-- Steeping the leaves or herbs in hot water for a specific duration:
+Steeping the leaves or herbs in hot water for a set amount of time.

 Caffeine Content and Antioxidants

-The caffeine levels in traditional teas can vary significantly:
+The caffeine found in regular teas can be different.

-- Black tea contains approximately 40–70 mg of caffeine per cup.
+Black tea has about 40–70 mg of caffeine in each cup.

-- Green tea typically has slightly less caffeine, around 20–45 mg per cup.
+Green tea usually has a bit less caffeine, with about 20–45 mg in a cup.

 Nutritional Composition Comparison Between Chimarrão and Traditional Teas